richardcrabtree/resume/README.md

 Richard Crabtree
 richard.crabtree@gmail.com

-# Skills
+To whom it may concern:

+  I have 25 years of experience in the commercial IT industry.
 Most recently, I was acting lead engineer for a migration project which consisted of migrating a Hadoop application from traditional hosting to AWS.
 This involved use of AWS CDK to create Oracle and Aurora databases EC2 instnces for multiple applications, and multiple AWS EMR clusters.

   Previously, I was a Linux administrator and engineer providing support to enterprise and strategic customers.

-I have experience with the following technologies:
+  I look forward to an opportunity to interview for this position.
+My resume is attached.
+I would be  happy to provide you with any additional information requested.

+  Thank you for your consideration.

+# Skills

 #### Continuous Integration and Delivery
 + Design of Github Actions pipelines